usnistgov/feasst/buildtemplate/dev.rst

 Tested and complete implementation of new features are added here.

 * Code must compile and gtests pass successfully
-* Consider feature compatability with swig python interface
+* Consider feature compatibility with swig python interface

 Hotfix branch
 **************

 The hotfix branch is for implementation of bug fixes to the master branch.
 These branches have a short life span.
-After mergeing with master and dev, they are deleted.
+After merging with master and dev, they are deleted.

 Feature (ftr_*) branches